amna-sehgal/spotify-homepage-clone/README.md

     ```bash
     cd spotify-homepage-clone
     ```
-3. Open `spotity clone project.html` in your browser.
+3. Open `index.html` in your browser.

 ---